DanielMistrik/Intro2Blockchain/chapters/crypto/text.md

 is a *PPC* algorithm that is 'single-sided', you can only encrypt with the private key and decrypt with the public key.
 ECDSA is *very* difficult to crack but this is balanced out by the fact that you cannot use it in p2p messaging like you can with RSA.
+This is because everyone can decrypt a ECDSA-encrypted message, that is very much the point of ECDSA but not very helpful when you are trying to send encrypted messages.

 ECDSA's power comes from the fact that unlike RSA, it does not work on the set of real numbers but on a group on the prime order.
 This means that it only works with a certain set of prime numbers.
 These prime numbers form the path of an elliptical curve.
-All you need to know about this elliptical curve is that it is symmetric along the x-axis and it is defined by an equation.
+All you need to know about this elliptical curve is that it is symmetric along the x-axis, and it is defined by an equation.

 :::{tip}